 Willie Wildlife Sculptures

-Wayne Elliott is an Australian artist who has been creating colourful and vibrant artworks for over thirty years.
+Wayne Elliott is an outsider Australian Naive artist who has been creating colourful and vibrant artworks for over thirty years.
 Wayne has exhibited extensively throughout Australia, North America and Europe in corporate, private galleries and collections.

 Richard Weatherly OAM is regarded as one of the world’s finest bird artists.
 His attention to detail is exquisite.